 Translating your Shopify Store

-With Weglot Translate, you can do 3 things:
+With the Weglot Shopify app, you can do 3 things:

-The auto translation feature allows you to move fast on translating your website and don’t lose time.
+Weglot’s auto translation feature allows you to move fast on translating your website, and prevents you from losing time locating every little fragment of text on each of your (numerous) page elements.
 We allow you to focus on what matters: selling.

-You can manually edit all your translations in Weglot, and use our Visual Editor to easily do it.
-You even can order professional translation directly from Weglot to get the best translation quality possible.
+You can manually edit all your translations in Weglot, and use our Visual Editor to figure out exactly where your translations will show up on your page and easily ensure that you haven’t left anything behind.
+You even can order professional translations directly from Weglot to get the best translation quality possible.

-And remember that SEO is King.
-That’s why we worked on a plugin that automatically creates URL for your translated pages so they can be indexed in Google.
+And remember that SEO is key.
+That’s why we worked on a plugin that automatically creates subdomain URLs for your translated pages so they can be indexed in Google.

-To install Weglot and try it for free, you just have to install the plugin here.
+To install Weglot on Shopify and try it for free, you just have to install the app here.

 Converting Currencies and Translating Invoices

-And to translate your invoices, we explained in another article how to do it with Weglot.
+As for translating your invoices, we’ve already explained how to do it with Weglot in another article .
 Check it out.